mtlynch/mediagoblin/docs/source/siteadmin/deploying.rst

    For medium to large deployments we recommend PostgreSQL.

-   If you don't want/need postgres, skip this section.
+   If you don't want/need PostgreSQL, skip this section.

 These are the packages needed for Debian Jessie (stable)::